pavass06/FishingVillage/docs/FisherMan.md

-# FisherMan Class
+# FisherMan Class Documentation

-The FisherMan class represents a household in the simulation that works as a fisherman.
-This class is derived from the base Household class (which is abstract), and it adds specific behavior and properties for the fishing village.

-## Employment
+The `FisherMan` class represents an agent (or household) in the fishing village economy.
+Each FisherMan provides labor and consumes fish.
+Their demographic characteristics are drawn from statistical distributions to model natural variability.

+## Parameter Initialization and Distributions

+- **Age:**
+  - The initial age of a FisherMan is drawn from a normal distribution N(30, 10).
+    This reflects the spread in the working-age population.

+- **Lifetime:**
+  - Drawn from a normal distribution N(60, 5), representing that agents are relatively young and have shorter lifespans.

+- **Funds:**
+  - All FisherMen start with **0 funds**.
+This means there is no initial inheritance, and every agent begins on equal financial footing.

+- **Employment Status:**
-- **Initial Employment:** 90% of fishermen are initially employed; 10% are unemployed.
+  - **Initial Condition:** 90% of FisherMen are employed, and 10% are unemployed.
-- **Persistent Employment:** Once employed, a FisherMan remains employed until death.
-Unemployed fishermen actively seek jobs.
+  - **Persistent Employment:** Once employed, a FisherMan remains employed until his death.
+Only those who are unemployed will actively seek a job each cycle.

-## Job Attributes
+- **Job Attributes:**
   - **Job Sector:** Fixed to `"fishing"`.
-- **Education Level, Experience Level, and Job Preference:** All are fixed at 1 for this simple model.
+  - **Education Level, Experience Level, and Job Preference:** All are fixed at **1** in this simple model.

-## Wage
+- **Wage:**
-- **Determination:** The daily wage is determined by the JobMarket.
-The final wage is set as 1.5 times the clearing wage provided by the JobMarket.
+  - The daily wage for an employed FisherMan is determined by the JobMarket and is set as **1.5 times the clearing wage**.

-## Consumption
+## Consumption Behavior

+- **Fish Orders:**
-- **Fish Orders:** FisherMen submit orders to the FishingMarket to purchase fish, provided they have sufficient funds.
+  - FisherMen submit fish orders to the FishingMarket if they have sufficient funds.

-This design ensures that employment is persistent and only those without a job will seek employment each cycle.
+  - The order quantity is randomly determined (between 1 and 3 fish) using a uniform distribution.
+  - The maximum price a FisherMan is willing to pay is drawn from a normal distribution with a **mean of 5** and a **standard deviation of 0.8**.

+This initialization using distributions ensures that while all FisherMen start with equal funds, their age and lifetime vary naturally, affecting their overall behavior in the simulation.